bmershon/d3-equidecompose/README.md

 The *scissors* module implements the *[equidecomposition](http://www.ctralie.com/Teaching/COMPSCI290/Lectures/Intro/)* of one [simple polygon](https://en.wikipedia.org/wiki/Simple_polygon) into another simple polygon of equal area.
 A decomposition for two such polygons produces polygons which can be rearranged by rigid translation and rotation to form either polygon.
 Such a decomposition is also known as scissors congruence.

-## fooelopment
+## development

-To install fooelopment and runtime dependences, run the following command in the root directory:
+To install development and runtime dependences, run the following command in the root directory:

 ```
 npm install